 We found 4 family medicine practitioners who accept United Healthcare Plans near Huntington Station, NY.

-Dr. Edward Strogach specializes in family medicine.
-He is affiliated with NYU Langone Medical Center.
-Coresource, Aetna EPO, and Blue Cross/Blue Shield are among the insurance carriers that Dr. Strogach accepts.
-Dr. Strogach graduated from Autonomous University of Guadalajara Faculty of Medicine.
-Dr. Strogach (or staff) speaks the following languages: Spanish and Russian.
+Dr. Edward Strogach is a physician who specializes in family medicine.
+Dr. Strogach is affiliated with NYU Langone Medical Center.
+He is in-network for Coresource, Aetna EPO, and Blue Cross/Blue Shield, as well as other insurance carriers.
+He is a graduate of Autonomous University of Guadalajara Faculty of Medicine.
+In addition to English, Dr. Strogach (or staff) speaks Spanish and Russian.

 Conditions / Treatments